 Our motivation to solve this is to improve the healthcare experience for patients by implementing a painless home-based blood sampling device.
 By introducing this innovative solution, we aim to address several key challenges associated with in-hospital blood sampling.

-By overcoming the barriers associated with in-hospital blood sampling and introducing a painless home-based alternative, we can revolutionise the way blood samples are collected.
+By overcoming the barriers associated with in-hospital blood sampling and introducing a painless home-based alternative, we can revolutionize the way blood samples are collected.
 Our motivation is driven by the desire to improve patient outcomes, enhance well-being, increase convenience and patient involvement, and reduce the environmental impact of unnecessary travel.